 - helping you to talk to your family about your diagnosis

 - arranging for someone to come in to your home to provide practical help, for example housework

 - linking you to support services in your local area

 - providing emotional support

 - providing information on breast prostheses and breast reconstruction

-Ask your doctor, phone the Cancer Council Helpline on 13 11 20 or enquire at your local hospital or community centre for details of a Breast Care Nurse near you.
+Ask your doctor, phone the Cancer Council Helpline on 13 11 20, enquire at your local hospital or community centre or search McGrath Breast Care Nurse for details of a Breast Care Nurse near you.